 The Pixel Watch isn’t perfect, but it has plenty to offer anyone looking for a clean, slim, and stylish Wear OS watch.
 The presence of Google’s full and untarnished software suite, plus (most of) Fitbit’s leading fitness features, is a value that’s hard to ignore.
 Wear OS continues to improve across the board, and Play Store’s third-party app support allows users to round out their experience with personal favorites.
 On the other hand, the Pixel Watch’s battery life definitely leaves a lot to be desired.
 It’s also priced higher than perhaps its feature set warrants, though the cost is supposedly offset by six months of Fitbit Premium access.

 All that said, the Pixel Watch is designed to have wide appeal.
 Anyone looking for a more tailored experience will likely want to shop around.
+Fortunately, there are plenty of Pixel watch alternatives.
 For starters, the watch doesn’t offer the entirety of Fitbit’s platform and absolutely doesn’t compete with any dedicated Fitbit device’s battery life.
-Individuals specifically shopping for a Fitbit experience are better off looking into the Fitbit Sense ($149.95 at Amazon).
+Individuals specifically shopping for a Fitbit experience are better off looking into the Fitbit Sense ($249.95 at Best Buy).
 It’s not as capable as a smartwatch, but it gives you the best of Fitbit for a much cheaper price.
 And yes, we mean the Sense, not the Sense 2 — the second-gen model has some rough edges, to say the least.
 Alternatively, if you’re happy to go for a fitness tracker form factor, the Fitbit Charge 5 ($99.95 at Amazon) remains the best you can get.

-Likewise, anyone packing a Samsung phone would be better suited with the Galaxy Watch 5 ($279.99 at Samsung).
+Likewise, anyone packing a Samsung phone would be better suited with the Galaxy Watch 5 ($249 at Amazon).
 Like the Pixel Watch, the Galaxy Watch 5 runs the latest version of Wear OS and offers basic health and fitness tracking, though Galaxy phone users get additional software perks.
+Check out our Google Pixel Watch vs Galaxy Watch 5 feature for more details.
 For a more advanced workout experience, Garmin offers the Venu 2 Plus ($349.99 at Amazon) with detailed fitness tracking, an SpO2 sensor, and much better battery life, though the “smart” side of the smartwatch is a little more lacking on the app front.

 It also goes without saying that iOS users should steer clear of the Pixel Watch.
 The Apple Watch outshines Google’s offering in essentially every department, and the Pixel Watch is not compatible with iPhones anyway.
-Price-wise, the Apple Watch Series 8 ($399 at Amazon) is the most comparable device from Apple.
-In terms of an overall experience, the Pixel Watch is perhaps more similar to the even cheaper Apple Watch SE 2 ($249 at Best Buy).
+Price-wise, the Apple Watch Series 8 ($329 at Amazon) is the most comparable device from Apple.
+In terms of an overall experience, the Pixel Watch is perhaps more similar to the even cheaper Apple Watch SE 2 ($269.99 at Amazon).